-anaphylaxis episodes.
 Staff/volunteers will be trained in the following method(s) (check all that apply; at least one MUST be selected): Orientation upon hire Staff meetings Scheduled professional development.
-Communication plan for intake and dissemination of information among staff and volunteers regarding children with food or other allergies (including risk reduction) will include (check all that apply; at least one MUST be selected): Posting in program Staff meetings Other Explain here: Recognize + Respond to Anaphylaxis poster The program will routinely monitor to ensure new staff/volunteers are receiving the training outlined above in the following manner (check all that apply; at least one MUST be selected): File review
+Anaphylaxis Training on ECEPT site Communication plan for intake and dissemination of information among staff and volunteers regarding children with food or other allergies (including risk reduction) will include (check all that apply; at least one MUST be selected): Posting in program Staff meetings MOther Allergy List of all children in center with allergies Explain here: Posted in each classroom, play area + Kitchen The program will routinely monitor to ensure new staff/volunteers are receiving the training outlined above in the following manner (check all that apply; at least one MUST be selected): File review Staff meetings Other Explain here: List Kept in Parent Lounge Binder t in each staffs Training Tracker.